 It is easy to see that people at home are most at risk from carbon monoxide poisoning.
-Despite this, a 2018 survey found that 36% of UK households did not have a CO alarm.
+Despite this, a 2024 YouGov survey of over 6,500 GB adults found that only 45% of 18-24yr olds were certain they had at least one CO alarm in their household.
 Hopefully, the updated Smoke and Carbon Monoxide Alarm (Amendment) Regulations 2022 will improve this figure.
-Since 1st Oct 2022, rented properties in England must have a carbon monoxide alarm in any room containing a combustion appliance (except gas cookers).
-Requirements in Scotland and Northern Ireland vary; seek advice from the CAB or APPCOG https://www.policyconnect.org.uk/news/carbon-monoxide-alarm-regulations-are-changing-are-you-ready
+Since 1st Oct 2022, rented properties in England must have a CO alarm in any room containing a combustion appliance (except gas cookers).
+Scotland and Northern Ireland requirements vary; seek advice from this APPCOG summary: www.policyconnect.org.uk/news/carbon-monoxide-alarm-regulations-are-changing-are-you-ready